Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

-27 Things to Do in Telluride, CO (in 2023)
+27 Epic Things to Do in Telluride, CO

-👉 Jump to: Things to Do | Telluride in Winter | Telluride in Summer
+👉 Jump to: Things to Do | Telluride in Summer | Food & Drink | History & Culture | Telluride in Winter

-But also discover a few hidden gems, like off-the-beaten-path hot springs and one of my favorite breweries.
-Plus, you’ll learn what a Krogerata is — and why the locals love it.
+I’m a Colorado local with insights into the best things to do in Telluride.
+Discover seasonal activities and popular attractions, including Telluride Ski Resort, Bridal Veil Falls, and more.
+I also cover a few hidden gems like remote hot springs and one of my favorite breweries.
+Plus, you’ll learn what the “Krogerata” is and why the locals love it.

 Best Things to Do in Telluride, Colorado